alexpeterhall/quotes/quotes.md

 "The only man I know who behaves sensibly is my tailor; he takes my measurements anew each time he sees me.
 The rest go on with their old measurements and expect me to fit them." - George Bernard Shaw
 "The past is to be respected and acknowledged, but not to be worshipped.
 It is our future in which we will find our greatness." - Pierre Trudeau, 15th Prime Minister of Canada (18 Oct 1919-2000)
 "His mother had often said, When you choose an action, you choose the consequences of that action.
 She had emphasized the corollary of this axiom even more vehemently: when you desired a consequence you had damned well better take the action that would create it." - Lois McMaster Bujold, writer (b.
 2 Nov 1949)
+"Do not confuse effort with results.
+Just because you put in the effort does not mean you'll get the desired result.
+Results are accumulated in drops but lost in buckets.
+Make sure you're not undoing the things you're trying to accomplish." - Shane Parrish
+"Too often we underestimate the power of a touch, a smile, a kind word, a listening ear, an honest compliment, or the smallest act of caring, all of which have the potential to turn a life around." -Leo Buscaglia, author, speaker and professor (31 Mar 1924-1998)
+"Nature never said to me: Do not be poor.
+Still less did she say: Be rich.
+Her cry to me was always: Be independent." - Nicolas de Chamfort, writer (6 Apr 1741-1794)
+"Who are we but the stories we tell ourselves, about ourselves, and believe?" - Scott Turow, author and lawyer (b.
+12 Apr 1949)

 ## Decision Making / Strategy